animesh/receptor2tfDiffusion/README.md

 ```
 network <- diffusionData$network
 ```
-The 'initializeSignallingNetwork' initialize the network based on network's edge weights provided in the gene expression of given sample.
-It generates list of nodes present in the network with initialized values.
+The 'initializeSignallingNetwork' initialize the network and calculate edge weights from the gene expression of given sample.
+It generates list of nodes and edges present in the network with initialized values.

 The function 'signalOnNetwork' takes in a network, gene expression values for the genes making up the network, names of the input (receptor), and output (TF) nodes.
 Other kinds of genes or a proteins can be used but conceptually going from receptors to TFs makes the most sense.
 Let us look at how signal travels from the receptor TNFRSF1B to the inflammation controlling TF FLI1.
 To do this, we run the function 'diffusion_curve'.
 Node weights are given from gene expression data.
 In this case, we choose a sample at random e.g. sample No. 24.